January Bass Fishing: Lure Tactics for Tough Conditions

 Creature Baits: (brown/green) for mimicking crabs.

-Pro Tip: Use white in cloudy water; switch to black or brown under moonlight for contrast.
+Tip: Use white in cloudy water; switch to black or brown under moonlight for contrast.

-Open Coastline: Chasing Jumbo Mackerel
+Open Coastline: Chasing Mackerel

 Top Coastline Lures

-Weedless Soft Plastics: (chartreuse) for murky water.
+Weighted Soft Plastics: (chartreuse) for murky water.

-Pro Tip: Bump lures along the bottom slowly, pausing to mimic injured prey.
+Tip: Bump lures along the bottom slowly, pausing to mimic injured prey.

 Tips for January Success